 How deep it is from front to back.

-If the three numbers add up to under 160cm (64 inches) you are all good.
-You can either place your luggage on the overhead rack or, in the gap in front of your legs.
+You are all good if the three numbers add up to under 160cm (64 inches).
+You can either place your luggage on the overhead rack or in the gap in front of your legs.

-If it adds up to between 161-250cm (64-100 inches), then you have to place your bags in a special area in the carriage located behind the last two seats.
-And, you have to book a luggage reservation to get the spot.
+If it is between 161-250cm (64-100 inches), you must place your bags in a special area in the carriage behind the last two seats.
+And you have to book a luggage reservation to get the spot.

-If your bag adds up to over 251cm (100 inches) it can’t go on the train with you.
-It’s unlikely you’ll be carrying a case that big, but just in case, we’ll explain what you have to do in a minute.
+If your bag is over 251cm (100 inches) it can’t go on the train with you.
+It’s unlikely you’ll be carrying a case that big, but just in case, you’ll need to use a luggage service.

 What To Do if You Need a Luggage Reservation?